-At nearly 5,000 words, this guide takes a deep dive into the world of VPN routers.
+At over 5,000 words, this guide takes a deep dive into the world of VPN routers.

 In today's world, a VPN router is one of the most important privacy tools you can own.
-While a VPN allows you to encrypt and anonymize your traffic, while also give you easy access to content around the world.
+While a VPN allows you to encrypt and anonymize your traffic, it also gives you easy access to content around the world.
 Combining a VPN with a router is a perfect match to extend these benefits to all the devices in your household.

 While it may seem a bit complex to some, the truth is that anybody can use a VPN router – regardless of your experience level.
 In this VPN router guide, we’ll cover different setup options, the best VPN routers for different situations, as well as configuring a VPN router for policy-based routing and a kill switch.

 - Easily chain two VPNs at the same time for added security and anonymity (one VPN on the router, another on your computer).
-This will also protect you in the case that one VPN is compromised.
+This will also protect you if one, but not both VPNs gets compromised.

 - Block ads and tracking on your entire network through the VPN